MicrosoftDocs/azure-management-docs/articles/azure-arc/vmware-vsphere/troubleshoot-guest-management-issues.md

 # Customer intent: As a VI admin, I want to understand the troubleshooting process for guest management issues.
 ---
 # Troubleshoot Guest Management for Linux VMs

-> [!CAUTION]
-> This article references CentOS, a Linux distribution that is End Of Life (EOL) status.
-Consider your use and planning accordingly.
-For more information, see the [CentOS End Of Life guidance](/azure/virtual-machines/workloads/centos/centos-end-of-life).

 This article provides information on how to troubleshoot and resolve the issues that can occur when you enable guest management on Arc-enabled VMware vSphere virtual machines.